-Earning $26 million last year, the Filipino Senator was unable to garner enough cash to squeeze into the Highest-Paid sports stars.
+Earning $26 million last year, the Filipino Senator could not garner enough cash to squeeze into the Highest-Paid sports stars.

-Despite that fact, Floyd Mayweather was named by Forbes as the Highest-Paid Athlete of the Decade on an amazing $915 million.
+Despite that, Floyd Mayweather was named by Forbes as the Highest-Paid Athlete of the Decade on an impressive $915 million.

 Third-placed Cristiano Ronaldo was over $80 million behind Mayweather and Manny Pacquiao as the sport took center stage.

 Only four boxers made the 2020 register, though, with Tyson Fury leading the way.
-The WBC heavyweight champion was a full ten million ahead of British rival Anthony Joshua on $57 million.
+The WBC heavyweight champion was ten million ahead of British rival Anthony Joshua on $57 million.

 Deontay Wilder was a mere half a million behind AJ.
-Whilst Canelo Alvarez, who took 4th place in 2019 on $94 million, dropped to number 30 this time around.
+While Canelo Alvarez, who took 4th place in 2019 on $94 million, dropped to number 30 this time around.

-The current pandemic and lack of live-action has hit many sportspeople hard.
+The current pandemic and lack of live-action have hit many sportspeople hard.
 Earnings were down across the board as Roger Federer was one of only three to take home more than $100 million.

 FORBES TOP 10: